 Since my first public installation, NEBEN DEM KAKAOFELD, a poetic commemoration of the 1928 Colonial Exhibition in Stuttgart’s city garden, I have been engaged in an ongoing research on the traces of colonial spaces in Stuttgart.
 This research has led to the projects bei Nills (2024), AUCH HIER (2025), and the development of a new concept for colonial memory in Stuttgart, supported by the city’s cultural office and the office for remembrance culture.

-Alongside my artistic practice, I lecture at the Chair for Art in Architecture, led by Prof. Sophie Erlund, at the Technical University of Munich.
+Alongside my artistic practice, I have had the opportunity to collaborate as a lecturer at the Chair of Art in Architecture, led by Prof. Sophie Erlund, at the Technical University of Munich, and to serve as an ambassador for colonial memory with the Cultural Office in Stuttgart, contributing with research and writing.

 “Sometimes, doing something poetic can become political and sometimes, doing something political can become poetic.” —Francis Alÿs